-The pyrophytes include a great many Proteaceae and Myrtaceae, the conifers Actinostrobus, etc. Eucalyptus spp. also seed themselves particularly abundantly after a fire.
-In a heath that has not been burnt for a long time, the nutrients are all laid down, in the fruits of Banksia, in the old leaves of Xanthorrhoea, and in the accumulating litter.
+The pyrophytes include a great amount of Proteaceae and Myrtaceae, the conifers Actinostrobus, etc. Eucalyptus spp. also seed themselves particularly abundantly after a fire.
+In a heath that has not been burnt for a long time, all the nutrients are bound in the fruits of Banksia, in the old leaves of Xanthorrhoea, and in the accumulating litter.
 A 50-year-old stand therefore degenerates.
-It is only by fire that mineralization of the nutrients occurs, and succession begins anew.
+It is only by fire that mineralization of the nutrients occurs, and new succession is initiated.

-The ecophysiological conditions of Eucalyptus marginata correspond fairly closely to those of hardwoods.
-The roots go partly through the laterite crust up to more than 2 m deep.
+The ecophysiological conditions of Eucalyptus marginata correspond fairly closely to those of sclerophyllic vegetaion.
+The roots go partly through the hard laterite crust up to more than 2 m deep.
 There is no summer dormancy, transpiration is restricted only at noon from 10 h to 15 h by partial crevice closure, so that the water balance can be maintained.
 The cell sap concentration was 1.6 MPa in winter and probably only slightly higher in summer.

 Not only the flora and therefore the vegetation of Australia differs strongly from that of other continents, but also the fauna.

 Only in Australia do the primitive mammals - the cloacal animals (Monotremata) - occur, to which the platypus (Ornithorhynchus anatinus) belongs, which still lays one to three eggs that are incubated by the mother.
-In contrast, the echidna (Tachyglossus = Echidna) hatches only one egg in the brood pouch and passes on to the marsupials (Marsupialia).
+In contrast, the echidna (Tachyglossus = Echidna) hatches only one egg in the brood pouch.
+Altogether Australia is thus the home of 5 remaining species of egg-laying monotremes.
+It passes on to the marsupials (Marsupialia).
 With few exceptions, these are also restricted to Australia.
 Among them are herbivorous and carnivorous representatives.
 The best known group are the kangaroos (Macropodidae) with the large kangaroo (Macropus), which as a grazing game certainly influences the vegetation.

+In total the fauna of Australia includes a large number of different animal species that are only found on this continent.
+83% of mammals, 89% of reptiles, 90% of freshwater fish and insects and 93% of amphibians are endemic species.
+This high proportion, as with the flora, is due to Australia's long geographical isolation and the geological stability of the continent.

+The Australian continent is also home to the five remaining species of egg-laying monotremes.
+The high number of poisonous spiders, scorpions, octopuses, jellyfish, mussels and stingrays is also striking.
+It is also unusual that Australia is home to more venomous than non-venomous snakes.

+In the Pleistocene, Australia was home to a rich fauna of large animals, including the giant Diprotodon, the Tasmanian rhinoceros Zygomaturus, the Marsupial Lion, the Marsupial Tapir Palorchestes, large short-snouted kangaroos (Procoptodon, Simosthenurus), the giant rat kangaroo Propleopus and the giant bird Megalyania.

+Most of these large animal species are thought to have died out around 50,000 years ago, which correlates strongly with the first appearance of humans on the continent (Roberts et al. 2001) It is, however, still an open dispute to what extent the Aborigines are involved in the extinction of the Australian megafauna.

 10 Mediterranean orobiome

-In the mountains of the Mediterranean area we have to distinguish the humid altitudinal sequence and the arid altitudinal sequence (Walter 1975):
+In the mountains of the Mediterranean region we have to distinguish the humid elevational sequence and the arid elevational sequence (Walter 1975):

-The humid altitudinal succession of mountains occurs at the northern edge of the western, maritime Mediterranean zone, where with increasing altitude not only the temperature decreases, but at the same time the drought disappears.
-In both cases, several vegetation units corresponding to the zonobiome (hypsozonal or orozonal vegetation) form the altitudinal succession.
+The arrangement of the humid elevational belts of mountains occurs at the northern edge of the western, maritime Mediterranean zone, where with increasing elevation not only the temperature decreases, but at the same time the drought disappears.
+In both cases, several vegetation units corresponding to the zonobiome (hypsozonal or orozonal vegetation) form the arrangement of the elevational belts.